Sean Boutilier Academy Of Dance

 Administrator

 Zoe Ullyett started her dance training at Sean Boutilier Academy of Dance at the age of 4 and competed from the age of 6 to 18.
-Currently, Zoe is pursuing a degree in Honours Life Science with a minor in French at McMaster University.
-While studying, Zoe has continued to dance by joining the McMaster recreational dance team, teaching, and performing in various styles.
-Zoe has recently been accepted to be a part of the McMaster dance executive team, and plays an integral part in running the team.
-Zoe is very happy to be working at SBAD alongside an amazing administrative team.
+Currently, Zoe is pursuing her Masters in Public health at Brock University.
+She recently graduated from McMaster University with an Honours Bachelor in Life Sciences with a minor in French.
+During her studies she joined the McMaster recreational dance team, teaching and performing in various styles.
+Zoe had the opportunity to be a part of the executive team, and was the president of the team in her final year.
+Zoe is very happy to be working at SBAD alongside an amazing team.

 Tutu